FakeFizty/Gem-Miner-2/README.md

 Gem Miner local files are located in your System Drive, so installing new updates is easy as just doing what is explained above.

-It is recommended to download the game from the link.
-Downloading the file from this repository manually without link may result in script corruption because GitHub may not support specific characters used in Gem Miner 2.
+It is recommended to download the game from the link above.
+Downloading the file from this repository manually without using link may result in script corruption because GitHub may not support specific characters used in Gem Miner 2.

 This project uses **[ANSI](https://www.robvanderwoude.com/ansi.php)** as a text formatter.
 It's used to manage displayed text and colors on the console.
 It's required for almost any display-related feature to work as intended.